verfasor/Hackintosh-X79-E5-2650-GTX-960/README.md

 1. Use Clover Configurator (macOS) or DiskGenius (Windows) to mount the EFI folder within USB installer.
 2. Paste my folder to the EFI partition.

-## Prepare motherboard for macOS installtion
+## Prepare motherboard for macOS installation

 - Disable Intel® Virtualization Technology (Intel® VT)